 Finally, people don’t open a dance studio for administrative tasks.
 They open for the liking of their profession.
 Offer yourself the chance to relish the dance studio you start.
 The above guideline will help you if you still have a query on how to start a dance studio.
 Go through it and you will never regret.

-Book a demo and get in contact with Gymcatch today and see how we help you build your dream dance studio.
+Book a demo and get in contact with Gymcatch today.

 Simon joined Gymcatch as a founding team member and oversees the commercial, legal and regulatory parts of the business.
 After studying history at Bristol University Simon converted to law at BPP in London.
 He trained at Norton Rose where he gained multi-jurisdictional corporate, finance and commercial experience.
 Outside of work, Simon spends his time running and walking in the Derbyshire Dales, ruining recipes and following the meteoric rise of Burton Albion Football Club.